 Midge / EmergersKimball's Emerger

-Kimball's Emerger is a deadly simple midge emerger pattern that effectively imitates chironomids transitioning from nymphs to adults in the surface film.
+Kimball's Emerger is an effective simple midge emerger pattern that effectively imitates chironomids transitioning from nymphs to adults in the surface film.
 This sparse pattern features a natural mallard flank shuck trailing behind, a macrame yarn wing for visibility, a black Superfine dubbed thorax, and a grizzly hackle collar wrapped sparse to keep the fly riding in the film.
 The minimalist design is fast to tie and foolproof on selective trout.

 Year Round